Welcome Chapman

 Welcome Chapman (July 24, 1805 – December 9, 1893) was an early leader in the Church of Jesus Christ of Latter-day Saints born in Readsboro, Vermont.
 Chapman was the leader of the Latter-day Saint settlers in Manti, Utah, from 1854 to 1862, and helped broker peace between the settlers and Chief Wakara's tribe.

 Childhood

 Chapman was born in 1805 in Readsboro, Vermont, four miles down the river from fellow leader of The Church of Jesus Christ of Latter-day Saints leader Brigham Young.
-He apprenticed as a stonemason in his early teens, but because his parents deemed him "sickly," they leveraged a relative's connections to secure him a position as cook on a fishing boat.
+He apprenticed as a stonemason in his early teens, but because his parents deemed him "sickly," they found him a position as cook on a fishing boat.
 He worked both in the North Atlantic and on Lake Champlain.
 The time at sea reportedly improved his health.